PESolut/02-triangle/README.md

 # OpenGL Triangle Example
-This is a simple C++ program that demonstrates how to create an OpenGL window, set up a triangle, and render it on the screen using modern OpenGL.
+In this basic C++ program, a triangle is built up in an OpenGL window and rendered on the screen using OpenGL.

 ## Dependencies